-- We are also in the opinion that proper books of account were maintained by the Company and physical inventory verification has been duly carried out. - We obtained all the information and explanations which we considered necessary for the purpose of our audit except for the possible effects of the matters described in the Bases for Qualified Opinion section of our report. - To the best of our knowledge and belief and according to the information given to us except as mention below, no contraventions of the applicable provisions of Qatar Commercial Companies Law and the Company's Articles of Association were committed during the year which would materially affect the Company's financial position and performance. - The accumulated losses of the Company as at 31 December 2023 amounted to QR 122,425,204 contravening the provision of Qatar Commercial Companies Law.
-The said law states that should the Company's losses exceed 50% of the share capital of the Company, the shareholders should dissolve the Company or increase its capital.
+- We are also in the opinion that proper books of account were maintained by the Company and physical inventory verification has been duly carried out. - We obtained all the information and explanations which we considered necessary for the purpose of our audit except for the possible effects of the matters described in the Basis for Qualified Opinion section of our report. - To the best of our knowledge and belief and according to the information given to us except as mention below, no contraventions of the applicable provisions of Qatar Commercial Companies Law and the Company's Articles of Association were committed during the year which would materially affect the Company's financial position and performance. - The accumulated losses of the Company as of 31 December 2024 amounted to QR 190,911,118.
+Qatar Commercial Companies Law states that should the Company's losses exceed 50% of the share capital of the Company, the management has to call for a shareholders' meeting and the shareholders should resolve to either dissolve the Company or increase its share capital.